rust-lang/reference/src/type-coercions.md

 r[coerce.unsize.confusion]
 > [!NOTE]
-> The term "unsized" might be quite confusing, since the coercion works on sized types (pointers) and the source pointer might point to an unsized type in the first place (`&dyn A -> &dyn Super` in the example above).
+> The term "unsizing" might be quite confusing, since the coercion works on sized types (pointers) and the source pointer might point to an unsized type in the first place (`&dyn A -> &dyn Super` in the example above).
 >
-> "unsized" refers to the main purpose of these coercions --- converting (pointers to) sized types to (pointers to) unsized types.
+> "Unsizing" refers to the main purpose of these coercions --- converting (pointers to) sized types to (pointers to) unsized types.
 The pointers being not the focus, since unsized types can't exist without them.

 r[coerce.unsize.metadata]
-When performing unsized coercion, the pointer metadata type changes.
-For example, when unsized `&u32` to `&dyn Debug` metadate type changes from `()` to `DynMetadata<dyn Debug>` (note that exact metadata types are not yet stable).
+When performing unsizing coercion, the pointer metadata type changes.
+For example, when unsizing `&u32` to `&dyn Debug` metadate type changes from `()` to `DynMetadata<dyn Debug>` (note that exact metadata types are not yet stable).
 This can also lead to a change in the pointer size -- `&u32` is half the size of `&dyn Debug`.

 r[coerce.unsize.traits]
 Three internal traits, [`Unsize`], [`CoerceUnsized`], and [`PinCoerceUnsized`] are used to assist in this process and expose it for library use.